h-asano/m2scorer/README.md

 **THIS IS AN UNOFFICIAL IMPROVED VERSION FOR M2Scorer**
 ****************************************************************************************************

-Compared to the original M2 scorer, this script can (1) evaluate GEC system faster, (2) process sentences in parallel, and (3) show each sentence-level score.
+Compared to (the original M2 scorer)[https://github.com/nusnlp/m2scorer], this script can (1) evaluate GEC system faster, (2) process sentences in parallel, and (3) show each sentence-level score.

 ### Contents
 1. Quickstart